Rexe0/BetterSurvival/README.md

 - Treasure has a small chance to yield Lost Fisherman's Knowledge which when used grants the recipes for all relevant fishing items
 - Wandering Trader can now sell Fish Codex which displays all fish that exist and how many they have caught alongside other information

+**Golf:**
+- Added Golf as an optional player created mini-game
+- Players can craft a Golf Tee and Golf Cup using copper ingots and place them down in the world to set up their own golf course
+- The Golf Tee allows players to place their Golf Ball on for the starting shot.
+The Golf Cup lets the player place the hole where the ball needs to be sunk
+- Players can craft Golf Clubs using iron tools surrounded by Copper Ingots.
+(Driver, Iron, Wedge and Putter)
+- Golf Clubs allow players to hit golf balls by sneaking in front of them while holding one and then left clicking.
+Where in the bar the player clicks determines the power of the shot and the more a player looks up, the higher up the ball goes
+- Different golf clubs serve different purposes due to their differing horizontal power and vertical loft values
+- Players can also craft a Golf Horn using copper to recall the Golf Ball to its last location in the case it goes out of bounds or into water (at the cost of a stroke)

 **Horses:**
 - Maximum horse stats increased, especially speed (Up to 21.5 blocks/s)
 - Horse breeding and stats now work on a completely new system.
 Every naturally spawned horse has two randomly chosen alleles for each gene (health, speed and jumpheight).
 Its actual speed/health/jump height is the average value between its two alleles.